carpentries/instructor-training/episodes/08-motivation.md

 and this [interview with Chad Taylor][deaf-accessibility] is a good introduction to issues faced by those with no or limited hearing.

-The second is to know how well you're doing.
+The second is to know how well you are doing.
 For example,
 sites like [WebAIM][webaim] allow you to check how accessible your online materials are to users with no or limited vision.